max-Hawkins/MAGiC/notes.md

  - Basic IO working with fopen and open
  - Test transfer speeds to GPU
  - Test cudaMalloc vs cudaHostAlloc speeds - pinned vs non-pinned
+ - Create CUDA-enabled Makefile
+ - Test if cudaRegisterHost is faster with mmaped data than cudaHostAlloc